The Wax Factory Character Interviews

 1. What can you tell us about yourself?

-My name is Gustav Vandaldrake and I am in the wax business.
+My name is Gustav Vandaldrake, and I am in the wax business.
 My business takes up most of my life as I don’t do much outside of it.
-Although when I’m not working my hobbies include stamp and rock collecting as well as listening to my vintage jazz collection, oh I do love my jazz!
-I have been married to my lovely wife Isabella for over 40 years and I cannot imagine life without her.
-I enjoy a good cup of coffee or joe as the young people like to call it these days.
-I enjoy cooking because my wife grew tired of always cooking for me(chuckles) and I am a very kind and gentle man.
-I enjoy making the most of life just as I did when I was younger and what is it they say?
+Although when I’m not working, my hobbies include stamp and rock collecting as well as listening to my vintage jazz collection, oh, I do love my jazz!
+I have been married to my lovely wife Isabella for over 40 years, and I cannot imagine life without her.
+I enjoy a good cup of coffee or joe, as the young people like to call it these days.
+I enjoy cooking because my wife grew tired of always cooking for me(chuckles), and I am a very kind and gentle man.
+I enjoy making the most of life just as I did when I was younger, and what is it they say?
 You’re only as young as you feel!

-2. What exactly is a wax factory and what can you tell us about your business?
+2. What exactly is a wax factory, and what can you tell us about your business?

 (Laughs) You certainly aren’t the first person to ask me this.
-Wax factories were popular back in the day in the early 1800's.
-From a general standpoint, regular wax factories served as places that made candles and candle accessories or they made wax within the factories and from there the wax was sent out to other places to be used as candles or your other basic wax needs.
+Wax factories were popular back in the day, in the early 1800s.
+From a general standpoint, regular wax factories served as places that made candles and candle accessories, or they made wax within the factories, and from there the wax was sent out to other places to be used as candles or your other basic wax needs.

 3. Care to tell us a little history on the town of Craven Hollow?

-Oh heavens if I didn’t know any better I’d swear you’re asking me about the history of this town because I’m old!
-It’s quite alright, while I’m not a historian I do know a little bit about this town.
+Oh heavens, if I didn’t know any, better I’d swear you’re asking me about the history of this town because I’m old!
+It’s quite alright, while I’m not a historian, I do know a little bit about this town.
 Craven Hollow is one of the smallest towns in the state of New York.
-It was founded I want to say back in the 1600s?
-Not quite sure there and it for the most part has always been a quiet little town where people come to relax and get away from you know, the busy streets of New York.
-The city once had two big businesses, The Wax Factory and a fur trade business although if my memory serves me correct the fur business didn’t last long nor pan or as many had expected.
-It can be a bit eerie and odd in town if your not from Craven Hollow, people have told me that although I haven’t the slightest idea what they mean!(laughs).
-The town is peaceful and I also remember hearing something about a statue being built here and that Bartholemew Halbriar to whom the school is named after had part in it’s creation.
-Craven Hollow is a joyous place and has great history!
+It was founded, I want to say, back in the 1600s?
+Not quite sure there, and it for the most part has always been a quiet little town where people come to relax and get away from you know, the busy streets of New York.
+The city once had two big businesses, The Wax Factory and a fur trade business, although if my memory serves me correctly, the fur business didn’t last long, nor pan or as many had expected.
+It can be a bit eerie and odd in town if you're not from Craven Hollow, people have told me that, although I haven’t the slightest idea what they mean! (laughs).
+The town is peaceful, and I also remember hearing something about a statue being built here, and that Bartholemew Halbriar, to whom the school is named after had a part in its creation.
+Craven Hollow is a joyous place and has a great history!

 4. What is it about wax that you love so much?

-5. What do you know about your great grandfather Ghyslain?
+5. What do you know about your great-grandfather Ghyslain?

 6. Do you think young people will appreciate The Wax Factory?

 Oh I hope they will!
 Oh how I hope they will.
-I’m not up to date with what young people of today like and don’t like but I at least hope that they will stop and check out the history of not only this factory but a key part of business within their city.
-I think those who enjoy history, like big old factories and like wax will enjoy the Wax Factory!
-I also plan on making part of the factory a museum but not all of it will be a museum, as I said before it’s going to be a place where people can come and buy things made of wax and I hope the young people of today will appreciate that and I don’t see why they wouldn’t.
+I’m not up to date with what young people of today like and don’t like but I at least hope that they will stop and check out the history of not only this factory, but a key part of business within their city.
+I think those who enjoy history, like big old factories, and like wax will enjoy the Wax Factory!
+I also plan on making part of the factory a museum, but not all of it will be a museum, as I said before it’s going to be a place where people can come and buy things made of wax and I hope the young people of today will appreciate that, and I don’t see why they wouldn’t.